jasmines08/NLP/README.md

 | `song_lyrics.csv` | Raw dataset containing collected lyrics. |
 | `data1.csv` – `data8.csv` | Final split dataset for annotation. |

+---

+## Disclaimer
+Please note that the lyrics collected for this project may contain explicit language, themes, or content that some users may find offensive.
+Annotators should be aware of this and proceed with caution.